 Taylor Magazine: True!
 Talk to us more about your swimwear line.

 Nicole Williams: I always wanted to do this.
 I wanted to make sure that I was in a place where people knew who I was before I did it.
-It’s a tough market, so I wanted to build myself and my brand, and show my journey.
+It’s a tough market that’s saturated with great brands like Hermoza and Lychee, but I wanted to build myself and my brand and show my journey.
 My mum was a seamstress, so it was always something I dreamed of doing.
 It’s really cool and rewarding to see something that you’ve sketched come to life and be on a body.
 I want to expand it to other things too, like homeware!

 Taylor Magazine: What have you learned from launching your own brand?

 Nicole Williams: You have to have patience!
 When it comes to something you’re creating, and the quality has to be good, it takes time.
 Quality is key to me – I’ll try on a sample and it will take me weeks to decide whether it’s good enough.
 I don’t want to sell bad swimwear and it has to be the right fit.

 “I love to hear feedback and respond back – that’s a personal touch with the brand that I think is so important.
 I can’t even say I sit here and do anything fun really, because I’m such a workaholic and I’m on my emails all day!” – Nicole Williams

 Taylor Magazine: How do you wind down and switch off after a busy day?

 Nicole Williams: It’s really difficult for me to switch off but Larry and I love our TV shows.
 We’ll put our phones down and watch something.
 Homeland is a favourite of ours!
 I’ll have a tea, hang out with the dogs, hang on the couch – slow and chill.
 When I’m feeling down and overworked the one thing that uplifts me and brings me joy is watching old movies that I grew up watching.
 It always brings me back to life again.

 Taylor Magazine: Careerwise, what’s coming up short term and long term?